Approach

 The regulatory standard for vendor risk has changed

-OCC, FDIC, and NCUA updated their third-party risk guidance between 2023 and 2024, raising the documentation and monitoring bar explicitly.
+OCC, FDIC, CFPB, and NCUA updated their third-party risk guidance between 2023 and 2024, raising the documentation and monitoring bar explicitly.
 Examiners are now looking for evidence of ongoing oversight — not just periodic questionnaires — and for documentation that demonstrates the institution understands its vendor dependencies, including concentration risk across shared infrastructure.
+And for the first time, AI makes continuous, evidence-based diligence viable at this scale — so meeting that bar no longer means hiring a larger team.

 OCC Bulletin 2023-17